 How to add great flavor to your meatloaf

-Also including some kind of stock like chicken stock, vegetable stock or beef stock will also help kick up the flavor along with plenty of salt and pepper.
+- Use some kind of stock like chicken stock, vegetable stock, or beef stock to help kick up the flavor along with plenty of salt and pepper.

-You can serve this meatloaf with so many wonderful side dishes like green beans shown above, mashed sweet potatoes, Mashed butternut squash or even a healthy salad like this easy kale salad with lemon dressing.
+You can serve this turkey meatloaf with so many wonderful side dishes like green beans shown above, mashed sweet potatoes, Mashed butternut squash, or even a healthy salad like this easy kale salad with lemon dressing.

-- To store this meatloaf after it is cooked, place it into an airtight container and keep it in the refrigerator for up to 4 days.
-Reheat in the microwave.
+To store this meatloaf after it is cooked, place it into an airtight container and keep it in the refrigerator for up to 4 days.
+Reheat in the microwave until warmed through.